-This is a recording of a NISE Network online brown-bag conversation held in 2014.
-This brown-bag conversation focuses on how institutions can offer bilingual programming and reach underserved audiences using NISE Net resources.
+This is a recording of a NISE Network online brown-bag conversation held in 2014 that focuses on how institutions can offer bilingual programming and reach underserved audiences using NISE resources.
 Specific topics include methods for recruiting floor facilitators and marketing techniques that aim to welcome new visitors.

 Presented by: Tim Hecox, Kari Jensen, and Verónika Nuñez of the Oregon Museum of Science and Industry (OMSI), Amparo Leyman-Pino (Education Consultant), and Paul Freiling of the Saint Louis Science Center.